Post-it note

-A Post-it Note (or sticky note) is a small piece of paper with a re-adherable strip of glue on its back, made for temporarily attaching notes to documents and other surfaces.
+A Post-it note (or sticky note) is a small piece of paper with a re-adherable strip of glue on its back, made for temporarily attaching notes to documents and other surfaces.
 A low-tack pressure-sensitive adhesive allows the notes to be easily attached, removed and even re-posted elsewhere without leaving residue.
-Originally small yellow squares, Post-it Notes and related products are available in various colors, shapes, sizes and adhesive strengths.
-As of 2019, there are at least 26 documented colors of Post-it Notes.
+The Post-it's signature adhesive was discovered accidentally by a scientist at 3M.
+Originally small yellow squares, Post-it notes and related products are available in various colors, shapes, sizes and adhesive strengths.
+As of 2024, there are at least 28 documented colors of Post-it notes.
+3M's Post-it has won several awards for its design and innovation.

+Post-its are versatile and can be used in various settings for various purposes.
+They are commonly used in classrooms and workplaces but can also be found in art, media, and social media.
+Post-its have also been used as tools for public engagement and persuasion.

-Although 3M's patent expired in 1997, "Post-it" and the original notes' distinctive yellow color remain registered company trademarks, with terms such as "repositionable notes" used for similar offerings manufactured by competitors.
-While use of the trademark 'Post-it' in a representative sense refers to any sticky note, no legal authority has ever held the trademark to be generic.
+Although 3M's patent expired in 1997, the "Post-it" brand name and the original notes' distinctive yellow color remain registered company trademarks, with terms such as "repositionable notes" used for similar offerings manufactured by competitors.
+While use of the trademark "Post-it" in a representative sense refers to any sticky note, no legal authority has ever considered it a generic trademark.

 History

-In 1968, Dr. Spencer Silver, a scientist at 3M in the United States, attempted to develop a super-strong adhesive.
-Instead, he accidentally created a "low-tack", reusable, pressure-sensitive adhesive.
+In 1968, Spencer Silver, a scientist at 3M in the United States, attempted to develop a super-strong adhesive.
+Instead, he accidentally created a "low-tack", reusable, pressure-sensitive adhesive for the aerospace industry.
 For five years, Silver promoted his "solution without a problem" within 3M both informally and through seminars, but failed to gain adherents.
-In 1974, a colleague who had attended one of his seminars, Art Fry, came up with the idea of using the adhesive to anchor his bookmark in his hymn book.
-Fry then utilized 3M's sanctioned "permitted bootlegging" policy to develop the idea.
-The original notes' pale yellow color was chosen by chance, from the color of the scrap paper used by the lab next door to the Post-It team.
+In 1974, a colleague who had attended one of his seminars, Arthur Fry, came up with the idea of using the adhesive to anchor his bookmark in his hymn book.
+Fry then utilized 3M's sanctioned "permitted bootlegging" policy, which allows employees to spend some of their work time on projects of their own choosing, to develop the idea.
+The original notes' canary yellow color was chosen by chance, from the color of the scrap paper available at the lab next door to the Post-it team.
+Fry provided 3M employees with a prototype of the product, and individuals started exchanging messages, demonstrating the product's communicative effectiveness.